Wearing many hats

 Personalized recs were added in tabs so the user always knows where they're coming from

 Cart quick-add: Forgot something?
 Don't worry, your cart has your back.
-Find even more product recommendations here, with a quick-add button so you can be ready to checkout
+Find even more product recommendations in your empty cart, with a quick-add button so you can be ready to checkout

-Find alternative options and ensure all your product needs are being met
+Find alternative options through empty states and ensure all your product needs are being met

 Filter and sort: For more specific results, use the filters and sort menus to narrow down your choice by what's featured, product type, price, and more